microsoft/taco-team-build/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var build = require('taco-team-build');
 build.configure({
+    nodePackageName: "cordova-cli",
-    cordovaCache: "D:\\path\\to\\cache",
+    moduleCache: "D:\\path\\to\\cache",
-    cordovaVersion: "4.3.1",
+    moduleVersion: "4.3.1",
     projectPath: "myproject"
 }).done();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   **cordovaCache** defaults to either the **CORDOVA\_CACHE** environment variable or %APPDATA%\taco_home on Windows and ~/.taco_home on OSX if no value is set for the variable.
+-   **moduleCache** defaults to either the **CORDOVA\_CACHE** environment variable or %APPDATA%\taco_home on Windows and ~/.taco_home on OSX if no value is set for the variable.
 This will also automatically set CORDOVA\_HOME and PLUGMAN\_HOME to sub-folders in this same location to avoid conflicting with any global instllations you may have.
 -   **projectPath** defaults to the current working directory.
--   If the **cordovaVersion** is not set, the version will be pulled from **taco.json** if present and otherwise default to 5.1.1.
+-   If the **moduleVersion** is not set, the version will be pulled from **taco.json** if present and otherwise default to latest.
 You can manually create a taco.json file if you are not using Visual Studio by including the following in the file:

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     {